mcfriend99/sqliter/README.md

 # SQLiteR

-SQLiteR is a GUI for working with SQLite databases.
+SQLiteR is a GUI for working with SQLite databases for MacOS.
 You can open databases, load schema, run queries etc.

 ### Roadmap